Amendments to the Criteria for Fast-Track Procedure for Permanent Residence by Investment (Regulation 6(2))

 5. New Requirement with respect to the Continued Compliance with the Policy’s Criteria:

-o Evidence that the applicant and their family members are holders of a Certificate of Health Insurance, in case they do not continue to be beneficiaries of General Healthcare System (GHS/GESY); and
+• Require each applicant and their family members to submit to the CRMD, every year, evidence that the applicant and their family members are holders of a Certificate of Health Insurance, in case they do not continue to be beneficiaries of General Healthcare System (GHS/GESY); and

-o Certificate of Clean Criminal Record from their country of origin and from their country of residence.
+• Require each applicant and their adult family members to submit to the CRMD, every 3 years, a Certificate of Clean Criminal Record from their country of origin and from their country of residence.

 • In case the holder of the immigration permit fails to provide the above, this will result in the cancellation of their and their family members’ immigration permit.